how it works

 time

 Intellectual understanding is not enough.
-All of our mind, body and way of life has to be involved in change not just the words in our thoughts.
+All our mind, body and way of life has to incorporate changes not just the words in our thoughts.

-The mind can take time to process and integrate a new insight.
-Some transformations take seconds to permeate our body, emotions, mind and environment.
+The mind takes time to process and integrate a new insight.
+Some transformations take seconds to permeate our body, emotions, mind before seeping into our social relationships.
 Some take years.

 light and dark

-When Jacques Schupbach, a Social Worker in London, explained the workings of healing to me he explained that push and pull was required.
+The Healing process is not linear or mono-dimensional.
 Not just push and not just pull.
-When therapy is working there is light and dark.
+Both are required.
+Light and dark.
 Extracting and applying.
 Pain and pleasure.
 Panic and relief.
 Tension and release.
 Healing is teased out.

 knowledge is ignorance

 Knowledge colours the way we see and think.
 Everything we learn limits as well as enhances our understanding.
-As well as opening new horizons each new idea renders some thoughts less thinkable and some things less visible.
+As well as opening new horizons each new idea renders others less thinkable or less visible.
 Or even invisible and unthinkable.
-So an idea opens some doors and close others.
-Ideas are enchanting prisons.
+So an idea opens some doors and closes others.
+Ideas are liberating at the same time as being enchanting prisons.

 Most personal progress comes from either unlearning or putting old experiences into perspective.
-If only we could maintain the innocence of childhood.
+If only we could maintain the innocence of childhood at the same time as knowing all.

 analogues

-While someone is working out their relationship to a therapist they are at the same time working on the old habits and feelings they are transferring to their therapist from their upbringing and close relationships.
-A therapist becomes aware of this by noticing their own emotional responses.
-The counter-transference.
-Play therapy works like this.
+While someone is working out their relationship to a therapist they are at the same time working on the old habits and feelings they bring from their upbringing and close relationships.
+A therapist becomes aware of these by noticing their own emotional responses.
+This is the counter-transference.

-When minor or diversionary or masking preoccupations are being worked on underlying problems start to resolve even if they don't fully emerge into conscious awareness.
-A therapist might not even come to understand the underlying problems in detail or how their resolution has come about.
+While minor or diversionary or masking preoccupations are being worked on underlying problems start to resolve even if they don't fully emerge into conscious awareness.
+A therapist might not even understand the underlying problems that are being worked on or how their resolution has come about.

 deciding to come

-Deciding to come is the most important step in therapy.
-Often this is all that is needed and the role of the therapist is ceremonial and their task is not to get in the way of a healing process that is under way and perhaps even complete and just needs witnessing.
+Deciding to come is the most important part of therapy.
+Often this is all that is needed and the therapist's role is ceremonial and their task is not to get in the way of a healing process that is under way and perhaps even complete and just needing witnessing.